Spencer10010/Trend-Interview/README.md

 /Codebase/: Contains the entirety of the Machine Learning project including the environment setup, data handling, and model notebooks.

-/Codebase/Environment/: Contains the environment file to easily set a shared environment, although it is only me working on the project.
+/Codebase/Environment/: Contains two environment files, one file called `tensorflow_env.yml` for the RNN model created in tensor.ipynb and the other environment file called `general_env.yml` is used for every other notebook.

+/Codebase/Cleaning/: Contains two notebooks to clean and store the two datasets used for this interview project, please run these first before proceeding to the models.

+/Codebase/Data/: Stores all of the data needed to run the model notebooks from, these must be first populated by the notebooks under the Cleaning directory.

-/Codebase/Data/: Contains two Jupyter Notebooks for pulling and preprocessing the data for two different datasets.
+/Codebase/Model-Development/: Contains the two directories for the models built from the two datasets, this will be extrapolated below.

-/Codebase/Model-Development/: Contains directory for a traditional regression based set of models for medical costs and a directory for NLP models on a dataset containing medical examination text.

-/Codebase/Model-Development/medical_cost_models/: Contains set of notebooks for each model used for regression models.
+/Codebase/Model-Development/Medical-Cost-Models/: Contains set of notebooks for each model used for regression models.

-/Codebase/Model-Development/specialty_models/: Contains set of notebooks for each model used for the NLP models.
+/Codebase/Model-Development/Specialty-Models/: Contains directory for the saved models as well as the set of notebooks for each NLP model used on this dataset such as the RNN under `tensor.ipynb` and the BERT models used under `bert.ipynb` as well as additional metric collection off of the saved models.

-/Codebase/README.md: Contains [project information](Codebase/README.md) for how to setup one's environment and run the project, please proceed here to understand how to work with this project.
+/Codebase/README.md: Contains [project information](Codebase/README.md) for how to setup one's environment and run the project, please proceed here to understand how set up the environment files for the project.